Sharkdude515/The-Wasteland/README.md

 Another thing I am fairly proud of is that you can save your game too!
 The bigger versions of the game have 3 save slots and if you save the game before you die you can just press the load button and respawn at your last save.
 Once your score reaches a certain point you will also have the chance to spawn more NPC teammates in the team version (not multiplayer, but team).

 <img width="710" height="710" alt="image" src="https://github.com/user-attachments/assets/55e86b25-5b7c-40c6-b963-e143b74a7467" />
+As of right now the game has a passcode which is changed regularly and it is: 182838